SAP/fosstars-rating-core/docs/oss/security/improvements/report_Jan_4th_2021_v1_0_0/netty/netty.md

 The sub-score uses 17 features:

 1. Does it have a bug bounty program?
 No
 1. Does it have a security policy?
-Yes
+No
 1. Does it have a security team?
 No
 1. Does it sign artifacts?
 No
 1. Does it use AddressSanitizer?
 No